God tells us to pray continuously about all our concerns, but he grants only those petitions that align with his will.

-Until then, we accept the divergence between God’s responses and our preferences by faith.
+Until then, we reconcile the disparity between our requests and God’s replies by faith.

-We believe God is truly good and benevolent—even though we may not feel this way—because we choose to base our judgment on what he was revealed about himself, through nature and in the Bible, rather than on what we might infer about him from his seeming indifference to our desires.
+We believe God truly is good and benevolent—even though we may not feel this way—because we choose to base our judgment on what he has revealed about himself through nature and in the Bible rather than on what we might infer about him from his seeming indifference to our desires.

 We walk in harmony with God through the aftermath of unanswered prayer because we presume he is executing a plan that is superior to ours.

-We trust that God will help us endure the ongoing distress and produce goodness from it, until he brings about his intended conclusion.
+We trust that God will help us endure the resulting distress and produce goodness through it until he brings about his intended outcome.

 God Cherishes Faith